 Right to a full-time education

-Children of compulsory school age have the right to a full-time education, and as such reduced timetables are unlawful, however, a reduced timetable can be an effective temporary measure to support some children with complex needs.
+Children of compulsory school age have the right to a full-time education, and reduced timetables are unlawful (unless following medical opinion that this would be in the child's best interests).
+However, a reduced timetable can be an effective temporary measure to support some children with complex needs.
 There should be a plan to support an increase to full-time, regular reviews and only with parental agreement and involvement of appropriate services.

 If you are feeling pressured to accept a reduced timetable talk to school about whether there are other possible options, for example...

 - a referral to the in-year fair access panel (IYFAP)

 - a CAF – a way of working with families and assessing needs

 - referrals to specialist services, for example County Inclusion Support Service, to the Educational Psychology service or to an appropriate health service.